 Norwegian Room Service Charges

 Norwegian is another cruise line that has taken to charging a flat fee for room service.
-Outside of continental breakfast options, there is a $7.95 fee per room service order.
+Outside of continental breakfast options, there is a $9.95 fee per room service order.
 (This price was raised from $7.95 in 2020.)

 Celebrity Room Service Charges